ViswanathRajuIndukuri/Support-Vector-Machine-Classifier-CIFAR--10/README.md

 - The identification of optimal SVC parameters for color and B/W images, enabling the fine-tuning of our classifiers.
 - A comparative analysis of F1 scores between color and B/W CIFAR datasets, offering insights into the impact of color information on model performance.

-Analysis suggests that color information plays a significant role in the classification accuracy of SVM models on the CIFAR-10 dataset.
+The color information plays a significant role in the classification accuracy of SVM models on the CIFAR-10 dataset.